 The case for digital survey tools is routinely made in vague terms: "saves hours," "more efficient," "professional reports faster."
 This is true, but it's not particularly useful for a surveyor deciding whether a tool is worth adopting and what it actually costs against the time it recovers.

 This article does the arithmetic properly.
 The numbers are based on typical figures for a UK yacht surveyor conducting pre-purchase surveys in the South Coast market.
-Adjust them for your own practice — the structure of the analysis applies regardless.
+Adjust them to the individual practice; the structure of the analysis applies regardless.

 The Baseline: Manual Survey Workflow